 - Early decision (ED).
 This is a good option if a student has only one college in mind.
 A student usually applies by November and receives a decision by December.
 The main difference from early action is that early decision offers are binding, which means that your student promises from the start to attend the early decision school if his or her application is accepted.

 - Free Application for Federal Student Aid (FAFSA).
-The form required for determining student financial aid, the FAFSA should be completed and submitted as soon after January 1 as possible.
-The form and supporting information can be found on the FAFSA website.
+This form is required for determining student financial aid.
+The FAFSA application opens online October 1 each year and should be completed and submitted as soon as possible.
+The form and supporting information can be found on the FAFSA website: fafsa.gov.
+Tutorial videos are available on YouTube.

 - Open admissions or open enrollment colleges.
 To enroll at one of these schools, a student typically needs just a high school degree or a GED.
 Colleges usually make the decision without regard to a student’s previous academic performance.
 However, some students may need to take tests to be placed in appropriate first-year classes.